 2023

-Below is a list of staff members and members of the Board of Trustees.
 The Spring Township Library Association meets on the second Thursday of each month at 7:00 PM at the West Lawn-Wyomissing Hills Library and virtually on Zoom.
 Meetings are open to the public.
+Learn more.

 -